kkdey/ecostructure/README.md

 us.
 Kushal Dey - *kshldey@gmail.com* or Alex White -
 *aewhite100@gmail.com*.

+We thank Prof. Trevor D. Price and Dhananjai Mohan for data collection for our accompanying paper.
 We thank our mentors Prof. Matthew Stephens and Prof. Trevor Price for helpful suggestions and discussions.

 You are also most welcome to contribute to **ecostructure** !!